Introducing Thematic with Susan Varty

 by Susan Varty, Managing Partner

-We are excited to announce our new marketing podcast, Thematic, debuting in February 2020.
+We are excited to announce our new podcast, Thematic with Susan Varty, debuting in October 2020.

-Are you a guest expert?
-Here’s what you can expect from the process:
+If you are a guest expert, here’s what you can expect from the process:

 - Before our call we’ll send along a brief list of questions for you to review.
 If there’s anything additional that you’d like to cover please just let us know!